 \section{Introduction}

 The spectral and dynamical theory of QP Schr\"odinger operators has attracted great attention over the years.
-Of particular importance is the phenomenon Anderson localization, which means, the operator has pure point spectrum with exponential decay eigenfunctions.
-The pioneering works of Sinai \cite{Sin87} and Fr\"ohlich-Spencer-Wittwer \cite{FSW90} have successfully established the Anderson localization for a class of one-dimensional QP Schr\"odinger operators with $C^2$-cosine type potentials.
-It is well-known that the openness of gaps between Rellich functions (i.e., parameterized eigenvalues), which restricts to the one dimensional lattice, plays an essential in both \cite{Sin87} and \cite{FSW90}.
-In this paper, we develop an approach based on Green's function estimates to handle asymmetric Rellich functions with collapsed gaps.
-This allows us to prove the Anderson localization, strong dynamical localization and the $(\frac 12-)$-H\"older continuity of the IDS for some multi-dimensional discrete QP Schr\"odinger operators with asymmetric $C^2$-cosine type potentials.
+Of particular importance is the phenomenon of Anderson localization, which means, the operator has pure point spectrum with exponential decay eigenfunctions. { The pioneering works of Sinai \cite{Sin87} and Fr\"ohlich-Spencer-Wittwer \cite{FSW90} have successfully established the Anderson localization for a class of one-dimensional QP Schr\"odinger operators with $C^2$-cosine type potentials.
+The result of \cite{FSW90} was extended recently to more general potentials without symmetry condition by Forman-VandenBoom \cite{FV21} via introducing the new interlacing method.
+It is well-known that the openness of gaps between Rellich functions (i.e., parameterized eigenvalues), which restricts to the one dimensional lattice, plays an essential in \cite{Sin87,FSW90,FV21}.
+In this paper, we extend the iteration scheme of \cite{CSZ23a} and the interlacing method of \cite{FV21} to handle asymmetric Rellich functions with collapsed gaps.
+This allows us to prove the Anderson localization, strong dynamical localization and the $(\frac 12-)$-H\"older continuity of the IDS for some multi-dimensional discrete QP Schr\"odinger operators with asymmetric $C^2$-cosine type potentials.}